-James Eisenhower is an attorney and former federal prosecutor with more than thirty years of experience in government who centers his legal practice on white collar criminal defense, internal investigations, and compliance advice.
+James Eisenhower is an attorney and former federal prosecutor with more than thirty years of experience in government and private practice who centers his legal practice on white collar criminal defense, internal investigations, and compliance advice.

 Pennsylvania Governor Tom Wolf appointed James to a four-year term as a judge on the eight-member Pennsylvania Court of Judicial Discipline.
 Judge Eisenhower was sworn in January 31, 2019 by Justice Debra Todd, Supreme Court of Pennsylvania.
 He will remain of counsel at Dilworth along with the new role.